troglobit/pimd/README.md

 -------------------

 Part of this program has been derived from mrouted.
-The mrouted program is covered by the license in the accompanying file named LICENSE.mrouted
+The mrouted program is covered by the 3-clause BSD license in the accompanying file named LICENSE.mrouted

 The mrouted program is COPYRIGHT 1989 by The Board of Trustees of Leland Stanford Junior University.